ChadwickCSP/FlowChartsAndBoardGames/README.md

 * **E Period** - Wednesday Sept 15th @ 11:59 PM
 * **C Period** - Friday Sept 17th @ 11:59 PM

+### Identifying Components
-For this milestone, you will deconstruct your flow chart and identify 3 significant sequences, 3 selections, and 3 iterations.
+For this milestone, you will deconstruct your flow chart and identify key components. atleast 5 components (Proficient).
+You must identify at least 1 significant sequence, 1 selection, and 1 iteration. **Note**: To receive a score of Advanced for Computational Thinking, you must provide at least 2 examples of each.

 For each sequence, you must explain why the sequence is significant.